ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 BEFORE Corrected Vision AFTER Corrected Vision

-LASIK SURGERY or LASER VISION CORRECTION occurs when a flap is surgically cut in the cornea and gently folded back.
+LASIK SURGERY or LASER VISION CORRECTION: A medical procedure in which a flap is surgically cut in the cornea and gently folded back.
 An Excimer Laser is used to reshape the cornea into a flatter shape (this is reminiscent of a contact lens that corrects vision by forming a new shape on the cornea).
 The flap is then put back in place, acting like a natural bandage.
 The healing process is quick and the discomfort level is quite low.

 Following the procedure Patients will often say that they did not feel anything, and could see well the very first day.
 Most people have improved vision in 24-48 hours but it must be noted that each person will heal at a different rate.
 Vision, although greatly improved immediately after surgery, often continues to improve for some weeks, even months.